-day than whites, latinos, and Asians do—typically 500 to 700 milligrams less.
-In addition, taking extra potassium, whether from food or supplements, seems to lower black people's blood pressure more than it does other people's. ...you don't want kidney stones.
+500 to 700 milligrams less.
+In addition, taking extra potassium, whether from food or supplements, seems to lower black people's blood pressure more than it does others'. ...you don't want kidney stones.
 This painful malady often results from a too-acidic diet.
 Foods rich in potassium (pictured above) tend to neutralize acids.
 Two studies have linked higher potassium intake with lower kidney-stone risk. ...you don't want osteoporosis.
 Excess acid in the blood tends to leach calcium out of the bones.
 Studies show that supplements of potassium bicarbonate can reduce bone breakdown and increase bone formation. ...you like meat.
-High-protein diets are a leading cause of high blood acidity.
+High-protein diets are a leading cause of high blood acidity and kidney stones (see above).
 You May Need Less Potassium if......you take certain drugs.
 Getting too much potassium is rare, because the kidneys excrete any excess into the urine.
 (Symptoms of potassium overdose, or hyperkalemia, include irregular heartbeat and muscle paralysis.)
 Nevertheless, three classes of drugs—prescribed for high blood pressure and related ailments—can impair potassium excretion:

-If you take any of these, ask your doctor to include a potassium test in your annual blood work.
-For adults, a normal blood potassium level is 3.5 to 5.0 milliequivalents per liter (mE1L) or millimoles per liter (mmol/L). ...you have certain diseases.
-Medical conditions that impair potassium excretion include diabetes, chronic kidney disease, end-stage renal disease, severe heart failure, and adrenal insufficiency.
+...you have certain diseases.
+Medical conditions known to impair potassium excretion include diabetes, chronic kidney disease, end-stage renal disease, severe heart failure, and adrenal insufficiency.
 Where to Get Your PotassiumFrom foods.
 Vegetables and fruits are rich in potassium—especially bananas, potatoes, oranges, avocados, spinach, melon, apricots, beans, and broccoli..
 Other good sources are meat, milk products, nuts, and peanut butter.
 From supplements.
 These can help, but only up to a point.
 You have to swallow a lot of tablets or capsules to get your daily requirement (see the photo above)—and your body may not absorb it all.
 In addition, the active ingredient is often potassium chloride, which cannot neutralize excess acid in the body and probably won't help you prevent kidney stones or bone loss.
 If you must take supplements, look for those containing potassium citrate or potassium gluconate.

 To comment on this article, .